-Note that the date from which the 2-year bright-line test starts is usually different from the date of acquisition of land for the purposes of the other land sale provisions in the Act.
-For more information, see QB xx/xx: When is the bright-line start date for the 2-year bright-line test?
+Note that the date from which the 2-year bright-line test starts is usually different from the date of acquisition of land for the purposes of the other land sale rules in the Act.
+For more information, see QB 25/11: When is the bright-line start date for the 2-year bright-line test?